mnxenakis/NaVCh_Scaling/README.md

 	mkdir -p ~/NaVCh_ScalingAnalysis/NaVAb/3rvy

 This ensures that PDB-related files are stored in the NaVCh_ScalingAnalysis directory instead of hydroscale.
-To exeplify, we use here the 3rvy PDB code corresponding to a prototype bacterial NaVCh, namely, the NaVAb protein molecule captured at a pre-open state (https://www.wwpdb.org/pdb?id=pdb_00003rvy)
+To exemplify, we use here the 3rvy PDB code corresponding to a prototype bacterial NaVCh, namely, the NaVAb protein molecule captured at a pre-open state (https://www.wwpdb.org/pdb?id=pdb_00003rvy)

 Step 4.
 To proceed with the full analysis cycle, you will need to perform the following procedures:
 - "Clean" the PDB file (remove waters, toxins, HETATM, and other non-standard atoms)